Bromgard/rcblack/Gisla_saga/gisli_S.md

-#p Saga of Gisli Sursson
+# Saga of Gisli Sursson

 ## English translation of the variant introduction from the long version, from AM 149 fol.